averyfaller/TiltShift/README.md

 ##### -y, --y_center
 Y coord of center of focus region

+### Examples:
-### Example: Tilt Shift with circular focus region using 4 passes of box blur and with all other default settings
+#### Tilt Shift with circular focus region using 4 passes of box blur and with all other default settings
     python ./ImageFilters.py -i ./Input/NY.jpg -f 2 -n 4
+#### Increased contrast, saturation and warm the temperature
+    python ./ImageFilters.py -i ../Input/NY.jpg -c 20 -s 2.0 -t 50